Look at this as less of a checklist and more as a guide to the kind of information that should be included:

 2. Consider primary and secondary target consumers.

-3. NOTE: this section MUST include an analysis of Simmons Insights data, at a minimum.
+3. NOTE: this section MUST include an analysis of Simmons data, at a minimum.

 6. Paid Media analysis (provided by media director)

 What media is your client using to get its message out to consumers?
 What are competitors using?
-Are the brands in the category weighting their paid media toward channels and vehicles most used by relevant consumer target groups?
-Are there any places your client should be advertising that they are not currently?
+Are the brands in the category emphasizing certain paid media channels and vehicles.
+What media are most used by consumer prospect groups?
+Are there any underutilized media?

 7. Category creative analysis (provided by creative director)

-What kind of messages is your client using to try to reach consumers, and how successful has it been?
+What kind of messages and appeals is your client using to try to reach consumers, and how successful has it been?
 And what kinds of messages are competitors using?
-Be sure to show some specific examples of ads with screenshots or images of some advertising.
-YouTube and Google searches will be most useful at finding examples of current and past advertising campaigns for your Brand
+Be sure to show some specific examples of ads with screenshots or images.
+YouTube and Google Image searches will be most useful at finding examples of current and past advertising campaigns for your brand and competitors.

 8. Public opinion and stakeholder analysis (provided by PR director)

-Summary of ALL of the above sections, into one area, called a SWOT — these should be one line, brief statements, with three answers to each question:
+Summary of ALL of the above sections, into one area, called a SWOT — these should be one-line, brief statements, with three to four answers to each question:

 1. What are the brand’s key strengths?